keylime/keylime/docs/installation.rst

 Keylime Bash installer
 ----------------------

-Keylime requires Python 2.7.10 or newer for proper TLS support.
+Keylime requires Python 3.7 for dataclasses support.

 Installation can be performed via an automated shell script, `installer.sh`.
 The following command line options are available::